core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The peer starting the KUDOS execution is denoted as initiator, while the other peer is denoted as responder.

 KUDOS may run with the initiator acting either as CoAP client or CoAP server.
 The former case is denoted as the "forward message flow" (see {{ssec-derive-ctx-client-init}}) and the latter as the "reverse message flow" (see {{ssec-derive-ctx-server-init}}).
-A peer wishing to use KUDOS MUST support both the forward and reverse message flow.
 The following properties hold for both the forward and reverse message flow.

 * The initiator always offers the fresh value N1.
 * The responder always offers the fresh value N2